dramco-iwast/docs/at-commands/ping.md

 ```

 ### Description
 Ping the motherboard.
-The motherboard will respond with its motherboard ID This is a sixteen bit unsigned identifier.
-The ID is sent as a 4-digit hex string in ASCII format.
+The motherboard will respond with the version of the firmware.

 ### Example
 ```
 Command> AT+PNG?
-Response> +PNG: 474F
+Response> +PNG: IWAST v2022_January_001
-The board has id 0x474F
 ```
+The motherboard is running the IWAST `v2022_January_001` firmware